tbttin/notes/makes/gnu-make-manual.md

 [#Splitting-Recipe-Lines]

-### Using Variables in Recipes {#Variables-in-Recipes}
+### Using Variables in Recipes

 - The expansion occurs after make has finished reading all the makefiles and the target is determined to be out of date.

   So, the recipes for targets which are not rebuilt are never expanded.

 - Whether the variable you want to reference is a `make` variable (use a single dollar sign) or a shell variable (use two dollar signs).
+For
-For example:
+  example:

   ```makefile
   LIST = one two three